 HARTWICK COLLEGE’S 21ST-CENTURY WRITING COMPETENCY REQUIREMENT

-Mission: In preparing students to produce coherent, focused, purposeful prose arguments and written communications, Hartwick College’s 21st-Century Writing Competency Program also affords students one means of meeting Promise Core GE1 (“Communicate competently using oral and written skills”) and GE3 (“Evaluate information critically”).
+Mission: In preparing students to produce coherent, focused, purposeful prose arguments and written communications, Hartwick College’s 21st-Century Writing Competency Program is the means through which students fulfill GEO1 (“Communicate competently using oral and written skills”).

 The 21st-Century Writing Competency Program applies to students with a matriculation year of Fall 2020, first-time freshman.